 After I returned from Cadiz, I went to Aire de Sevilla.
 It may be overpriced and touristy, but I wanted to try it!
 They offer a wine bath – which I didn’t do, but my package was for the typical time in the various types of baths (ice, normal, jets, salt, and arouma therapy) accompanied by a 30 minute massage.
 It was crowded and full of mostly couples, however I was able to relax.
 My favorite bath had to be the salt, which is downstairs.
 It feels as if you’re entering a grotto, and it appeared to be the least popular with the crowd that evening.

 Faro is a quaint little town with a historic district, and vandalized with lots and lots of graffiti.
 It’s especially relaxing around the harbor, and I spent some of my afternoon reading down there.
 I slept at Casa d’Algoa in a 6 person, but lucked out since I was the only one.
-I’m not antisocial, but a week earlier I finished my first semester as a postgrad student, and was amidst completing two final papers during my holiday; I was undeniably fatigued.
-I didn’t necessarily dislike Faro, but perhaps I was a little bored.
+While I didn’t necessarily dislike Faro, I felt bored in its off-season.
 I’d recommend if you visit Faro, you may find Praia de Faro more enjoyable, however due to my timing, I couldn’t.